uhub/awesome-actionscript/README.md

 A curated list of awesome ActionScript frameworks, libraries and software.

+* [pakastin/open-source-flash](https://github.com/pakastin/open-source-flash) - Petition to open source Flash and Shockwave spec
 * [Gamua/Starling-Framework](https://github.com/Gamua/Starling-Framework) - The Cross Platform Game Engine
+* [jhuckaby/webcamjs](https://github.com/jhuckaby/webcamjs) - HTML5 Webcam Image Capture Library with Flash Fallback
 * [mikechambers/as3corelib](https://github.com/mikechambers/as3corelib) -  An ActionScript 3 Library that contains a number of classes and utilities for working with ActionScript?
 3. These include classes for MD5 and SHA 1 hashing, Image encoders, and JSON serialization as well as general String, Number and Date APIs.
-* [jhuckaby/webcamjs](https://github.com/jhuckaby/webcamjs) - HTML5 Webcam Image Capture Library with Flash Fallback
 * [AdamAtomic/flixel](https://github.com/AdamAtomic/flixel) - flixel is a free Actionscript (Flash) library that I distilled from a variety of Flash games that I've worked on over the last couple years, including Gravity Hook, Fathom and Canabalt.
 It's primary function is to provide some useful base classes that you can extend to make your own game objects.
 * [robotlegs/robotlegs-framework](https://github.com/robotlegs/robotlegs-framework) - An ActionScript 3 application framework for Flash and Flex
 * [BowlerHatLLC/feathers](https://github.com/BowlerHatLLC/feathers) - User interface components for Starling Framework